Explore the Dorset Coast – The Jurassic Coast

 The South West Coast Path

 You can walk along the vast majority of the Jurassic Dorset coast, as the South West Coast Path ranks as the longest in England.
 Most individuals can relish the clifftop walks, but please remember not to approach the edge.
 These coastal walks provide excellent opportunities for bird watching, spotting dolphins, indulging in painting, and savoring the awe-inspiring beauty of the Jurassic coast.
 Be mindful that the paths may become slippery after rainfall, increasing the risk of landslides.
 To stay safe, stick to the marked tracks and keep dogs on leashes.

 You can explore the Jurassic coast by bus if you hop on the X53, you can walk sections and then go back on the bus, a perfect day out.

 Dorset Coast on TV.

-The Dorset Coast has been used as as a location for major Hollywood block busters and on the small screen.
+The Dorset Coast has served as a backdrop for major Hollywood blockbusters and television productions.

-In 2016, the award winning series of Broadchurch will return to your screens, filmed on location in West Dorset and starring David Tennant and Olivia Coleman.
-This gripping thriller, written by Chris Chibnall features some of the dramatic cliffs that West Dorset is famous for.
+The award-winning series “Broadchurch” filmed in West Dorset and featured David Tennant and Olivia Coleman.
+This gripping thriller, written by Chris Chibnall, showcases some of the dramatic cliffs that West Dorset is renowned for.

-Portland Harbour was used as the location for the film ‘The Boat that Rocked’ starring Bill Nighy
+Portland Harbour provided the setting for the film “The Boat that Rocked,” featuring Bill Nighy.

-Lulworth Cove was used as a location in the Hollywood Blockbuster ‘World War Z’ starring Brad Pitt.
-One of our housekeepers who works hard to keep the sea view cottages clean for you, waited all day in the rain to catch a glimpse of the Hollywood ‘A Lister’.
+Lulworth Cove appeared in the Hollywood blockbuster “World War Z,” starring Brad Pitt.
+One of our diligent housekeepers, responsible for ensuring the cleanliness of the sea view cottages, waited all day in the rain to catch a glimpse of the Hollywood ‘A Lister.’